 (e) applicants for employment with DC Power Co. and

-(f) other people who come into contact in the ordinary course of business
+(f) other people who come into contact with us in the ordinary course of business.

 The types of personal information (including historical information) we collect vary depending on the circumstances, but typically include your name, contact details, and identification information.
 We also collect metering data and personal information about your interactions and transactions with us, including any contact we have with you by telephone, email or online.